marijnh/Eloquent-JavaScript/README.md

 ## Translating

 Translations are very much welcome.
-The license this book is published under allows non-commercial derivations, which includes open translations.
+The license this book is published under allows non-commercial derivations.
+Which includes open translations.
 If you do one, let me know, and I'll add a link to the website.